dandekarsneha07/asic-design-class/README.md

 ![image](https://github.com/user-attachments/assets/0d73b47a-cfc8-4788-8462-ea48c603e4d7)

-The output correctly depicts the behaviour of a mux.
+Here the synthesis and simulation results are not same, there is synthesis simulation mismatch.
+The netlist simulation output depicts the true behaviour of a MUX.

 </details>